Welcome to our League Positions’ page.

 Interested in League positions?

-Here is a link to the state League of Women Voters of Oregon positions on the statewide ballot measures for the General Election 2016.
+Link to the state League of Women Voters of Oregon newsletter (PDF) that contains the League’s positions on the statewide ballot measures for the General Election 2018.

 These are positions held by the LWV Umpqua Valley.

 The LWV of the Umpqua Valley has five current local positions under which action may be taken: